wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 6. Click **Continue**.

-   After you successfully connect to your VMware Cloud services account and organization, you are redirected back to the Tanzu Observability purchase wizard.
+   After you successfully connect to your VMware account and organization, you are redirected back to the Tanzu Observability purchase wizard.

 7. Verify that you are connected to the correct organization and click **Next**.